WE ARE IRIS

 But despite the successful delivery and integration of Iris, we're not done yet.

-Our launch is scheduled for May 4th., 2023, and Iris is expected to be on the lunar surface in early June.
+Our launch is scheduled for this winter, and Iris is expected to be on the lunar surface soon after.
 In the meantime, we are preparing our operations team to have Iris drive far and take many pictures on the Moon.
 We plan to use profits from the store to fund these last months leading up to the Iris mission.